rgwood/Project-Santa-Cruz-Private-Preview/Sample-Scripts-and-Notebooks/Official/MobileNetV2SSDL_TrainingonVSCodeIDE/readme.md

     1. Activate the Python extension and Azure account by navigating to the Azure tab on the left-hand side of VS Code.

-    1. Open Notebook Transferlearningusing_SSDLiteV2 Model_VSCode.ipynb from workspace folder, invoke the “Python: specify local or remote Jupyter server for connections” command.
+    1. Open Notebook Transferlearningusing_SSDLiteV2 Model_VSCode.ipynb from workspace folder

+    1. From View Command Palette, invoke the “Python: specify local or remote Jupyter server for connections” command.

     1. You should see a list of connection options to choose from.
 Pick the “Azure ML Compute